CAR T Treatment for Lymphoma

 CAR T treatment for lymphoma

-Understanding the patient’s journey with CAR T therapy is crucial for anyone who is considering that option.
+Understanding the patient’s journey with CAR T-cell therapy is crucial for anyone who is considering that option.
 Here are the main steps in the process.

-CAR T therapy is a form of cell therapy that uses your own lymphocytes (T cells) to fight your cancer.
+CAR T-cell therapy is a form of cell therapy that uses your own lymphocytes (T cells) to fight your cancer.

 01